 Prerequisites and Permissions

-Before adding Google Cloud Pub/Sub as a data source, ensure the following:
+Before adding Pub/Sub as a data source, ensure the following:

-- You have an existing Data Plane configured in ADOC.
-Refer to the Data Plane Installation Guide plane for setup instructions.
+- You have an existing or newly configured Data Plane in ADOC.

 | Permission | Resource Scope | Purpose |